som-shahlab/femr/README.md

 # Installation

+# Note: FEMR currently is only tested on Linux.
+Installation might not work on macOS or Windows.
+Support for those platforms is currently in progress.

 Special note for NERO users:

 You will need to install cuda manually until cuda version is updated on the nero.
 Follow the following steps for nero.